mgiesen/mqttJsonParser/README.md

 MQTT_PROTOCOL=
 ```

-4. Adopt the subscriptions object in the `example.js` to your need:
+4. Customize the subscriptions object in `example.js` to fit your needs.
+I recommend using [MQTT-Explorer](https://github.com/thomasnordquist/MQTT-Explorer) to identify topics and key mappings.

 ```javascript
 {